nens/threedi-docs/source/d_schematisation_checker.rst

 NotNullCheck
 ------------
 If a cell is NULL it does not have a value at all.
 For some cells this is allowed, but others cells are obliged to contain a value.
-If this obligation is not met, a NotNullCheck error is given n.b.
-An empty text or varchar does not equal NULL
+If this obligation is not met, a NotNullCheck error is given.

+n.b.
+An empty text or varchar does not equal NULL.

 ForeignKeyCheck
 ---------------